-A distinctive element of the Japanese banking system is the role of the postal savings system.
+A distinctive element of the Japanese banking system is the role of postal savings.
 Postal savings deposits are gathered through the network of governmental post offices scattered throughout Japan, and their balance of deposits totaled over 200 trillion yen in the past.
 Since the beginning of the 2000s, the governmental postal business has been in the phased process of organizational restructuring.
 In 2003, the governmental postal business was transferred to Japan Post, a government-owned entity established in the same year, and in 2007, Japan Post was transformed into a government-owned joint stock corporation holding four operating companies including Japan Post Bank Co., Ltd., which currently operates as an ordinary bank.
-In November 2015, the shares of three main companies of the Japan Post group were listed on the Tokyo Stock Exchange, with Japan Post Holdings Co., Ltd. ("JPH") disposing of approximately 11% of its ownership in the two subsidiaries, Japan Post Bank Co., Ltd., while the Japanese government dispose of approximately 11% of its ownership in JPH.
-The Japanese government has continued to dispose of its ownership in JPH and now owns approximately 34% of its shares, the lower limit prescribed by law.
+In November 2015, the shares of the three main companies of the Japan Post group were listed on the Tokyo Stock Exchange, with Japan Post Holdings Co., Ltd. ("JPH") disposing of approximately 11% of its ownership in the two subsidiaries, Japan Post Bank Co., Ltd. and Japan Post Insurance Co., Ltd., while the Japanese government disposed of approximately 11% of its ownership in JPH.
+The Japanese government has continued to dispose of its ownership in JPH and owned approximately 34% of its shares as of September 30, 2022, the lower limit prescribed by law.
 JPH aims to dispose of the shares of the above-mentioned two subsidiaries to lower the holding ratio to 50% or less as early as possible by March 2026, and had reduced its holding ratio of the shares of Japan Post Insurance Co., Ltd. to less than 50% by June 2021.
+In addition, in March 2023, JPH also partially disposed of its ownership in Japan Post Bank Co., Ltd. and reduced its holding ratio of the shares (excluding treasury shares owned by Japan Post Bank Co., Ltd.) to 61% after the disposal.